wso2/docs-choreo-dev/en/docs/api-management/manage-api-traffic/subscribe-to-an-api-with-a-subscription-plan.md

 8. If the selected subscription plan requires approval, your subscription will be shown as "Pending" until it is approved by an organization admin or the API publisher.

-> **Note:** Some subscription plans may require approval before they can be used.
-In such cases, your subscription will remain in a pending state until the necessary approval is granted.
+!!! note
+    Subscription plans can be set to require approval.
+When enabled, an **API Publisher** or **Administrator** must approve subscription requests before they can be used.
+To configure this setting, see [Configuring Subscription Approval](./configure-subscription-approval.md).

 To verify that the subscription plan works as expected, follow the steps given below: